sourcecred/docs/docs/FAQ.md

 In short, yes.
 SourceCred's philosophy is that all systems are gamable.
 The goal is not to eliminate gaming, but to be resistant to it.
 SourceCred's Sybil resistance comes from a mix of transparency and community moderation.
 Cred updates retroactively and payouts are long term, so if you get attacked by Sybils (i.e. duplicate accounts farming Cred) or an exploit/bug that gives someone too much Cred, it's easy to see, and you have time to respond via moderation.

-There's many community-level measures that can be implement to mitigate the risk of such an attack.
-To learn about how the SourceCred community itself handled it, [check out this tweet thread](https://twitter.com/decentralion/status/1276326606684876801).
+There's many community-level measures that can be implemented to mitigate the risk of such an attack.
+To learn about how the SourceCred community itself handles it, [check out this tweet thread](https://twitter.com/decentralion/status/1276326606684876801).

 ### What platforms does SourceCred currently support?